DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 ```
 ----ToDo----
-rename to who am i
+rename "to who am i"
 include thing like why i want to become a indie game dev
 explain my motivations
 go more in depth with what I like(explanation for books)